gooddata/gooddata-ui/docs/ht_use_react_components_with_vanilla_js.md

 <link rel="stylesheet" type="text/css" href="gooddata_react_components_bundle.css">
 ```

-The sampleindex.htmlfile in the demo folder already references your generated files from `../create-bundle/dist`.
+The sampleindex.htmlfile in the demo folder already references your files generated from `../create-bundle/dist`.

-Once the `gooddata_react_components_bundle.js` file is included in your HTML page, it creates a GoodData React component and the helper functions mentioned inentry point JavaScript file (`render`, `unmountAll`, `unmount`).
+Once the `gooddata_react_components_bundle.js` file is included in your HTML page, it creates a GoodData React component and the helper functions mentioned in entry point JavaScript file (`render`, `unmountAll`, `unmount`).

 The following sample code shows how to render a number, which was retrieved using the Kpi component, inside a specific `<div>` element: